johannespetrat/bitcoin_backtester/README.md

 # Backtester for Cryptocurrency Trading

-One day this will become a testing platform for trading strategies for a variety of cryptocurrencies (Bitcoin, Ether, etc.).
+One day this will become a testing platform for trading strategies for a variety of cryptocurrencies (Bitcoin, Ethereum, etc.).

 ## Project TODOs
 1. add possibility to trade on several exchanges